[smartslider3 slider=”5″]

 My New Low-Fire Ceramic Glazes

-These glazes do not contain raw materials that make them unhealthy to serve food on, but remember bacteria can grow in cracks in the glaze, or develop on matt and rough surfaces.
-So foodsafe is about more than just what materials are mixed together in the glaze.
+These glazes do not contain raw materials that make them unhealthy to serve food on, but remember bacteria can grow in cracks in the glaze, or develop on matte and rough surfaces.
+So, Foodsafe is about more than just what materials are mixed together in the glaze.

 My New Low-Fire Ceramic Glazes With Low-Temperature Ceramic Glaze I mean Cone 05 = 1004℃, that’s my goal.
 Most of these glazes can handle both a higher span in temperature as well as lower.